 Is It Legal?

-Unlike THC, which is subject to strict regulation, Delta-8 is generally lawful to take, which is another factor in its rising popularity.
-That’s because it’s primarily made from CBD obtained from hemp, which is grown legally throughout the United States.
-However, Delta-8 exists in a legal limbo.
+Unlike THC, which is subject to strict regulation, Delta-8 is generally legal to take, which is another factor in its rising popularity.
+Because most of it is made from CBD that comes from hemp, which can be grown legally all over the US.
+However, Delta-8 exists in legal limbo.

 The so-called federal farm bill (the Agriculture and Nutrition Improvement Act of 2018), which removed hemp and its derivatives from the list of controlled substances, is responsible for hemp’s legality.
 There is no mention of Delta-8 in the law.
-Delta-8 products, typically sold without age limits, have been legally marketed by hemp proponents and other vendors using this loophole.
+Hemp supporters and other sellers have used this loophole to legally sell Delta-8 products, which are usually sold to anyone of any age.
 As a result, it’s currently the hemp industry’s fastest-growing product.

 Chemists and other scientists are worried about safety because there is minimal regulation or laboratory testing of the ingredients used in Delta-8 products.
 Products with the name “Delta-8” may have contaminants, such as significant THC concentrations.
 A dozen states, including New York and Colorado, are starting to limit or forbid the use of Delta-8 as a result.